 Record how long it took you to monitor the subpopulation and any other individuals who assisted in monitoring.

 Please upload photos of the plant you monitored (take a close-up and a full-plant view) and unknown associate species.
 You can select an image from the camera roll or take a new picture.

-Plants of Concern is happy to help you identify unknown species or see photos of the rare plant being monitored
+Plants of Concern staff are happy to help you identify unknown species, and we love seeing and sharing photos of the rare plants you monitor.

-When you've finished monitoring, please be sure to submit your data!
+When you have finished monitoring, please be sure to submit your data!
 The completed sections will have "Done!" indicated on the left of each section.
-When every section is completed, select "Submit Report."
+Once you complete every section of the report, select "Submit Report."